ChrisRBateman/TransformerBattle/README.md

 Java Application Demo

-Perform a battle between the Autobots and the Decepticons
+Perform a battle between the Autobots and the Decepticons.

 Takes input that describes a group of Transformers and based on that group displays: